 We offer stewardship projects for students in 3rd grade and up.
 We can work with 1 class (up to 36 students) when a field trip is paired with a stewardship project.
 Students will spend one hour with one of our Stewardship Coordinators & an hour with our naturalists (total length of program is 2 hours).
 Lesson goals will vary depending on site, but will include importance of stewardship, habitat components, interconnectedness and human impacts.
 Students may remove invasive plants or plant natives.
 These programs cost $5/student.

 How do I schedule a program?

-Arranging a field trip takes time.
-Please allow at least a month for coordination during the busy fall and spring seasons.
+Arranging a program takes time.
+Please allow at least a full month for coordination.

 - Fill in the form and SAVE AS: "Your full Name_EE Program Application.pdf"

 - After looking over the application, if you have questions call our office at 503-823-3601 or email Chrissy Larson at firstname.lastname@example.org.
 Messages will be returned in the order they were received.

 - Attach the saved form in an email to email@example.com